The 7 Key Performance Indicators (KPIs) That You Should Track To Help Grow Your eCommerce Store

 Yes.
 Ideally, you'd want to plan your KPIs based on your business goals and objectives. eCommerce businesses tend to have very similar financial KPIs.

-These KPIs will tend to evolve with strategy and tactics but we can safely assume that these 7 are a good starting point for all eCommerce businesses.
+These KPIs will tend to evolve with digital strategy and tactics but we can safely assume that these 7 basic ones are a good starting point for all eCommerce businesses.

-By measuring these 7 eCommerce KPIs, you could quite happily start to make data-informed decisions that will lead to lower acquisition costs, a higher conversion rate, and greater profitability.
+By measuring these 7 eCommerce KPIs, you could quite happily start to make data-informed decisions that will lead to lower acquisition costs, a higher conversion rate, increased customer retention and greater profitability.

 eCommerce KPIs: No.1 Cookie Consent